cardano-foundation/developer-portal/docs/cardano-integration/running-cardano.md

 :::

 :::important
-This guide does not explain how to run a block-producing `cardano-node` or running a **Cardano Stake Pool**.
+This guide does not cover the topic of running a block-producing `cardano-node` or running a **Cardano Stake Pool**.
 For more information regarding that topic, please visit the [Stake Pool Operation](/docs/stake-pool-operation/overview) section.
 :::

 ### Configuration Files